semantic-flow/sflo/docs/data/notes/osqi7xn4mw3j9v0kvsoc5uo.md

 ## Question

-Why don't [[data nodes|resource.node.reference.dataset]] contain distribution files directly?
+Why don't [[payload nodes|mesh-resource.node.payload]] contain distribution files directly?
 Why do I need to go to `_current/` to find the actual data?

 ## Answer

-data nodes represent **abstract data concepts**, not concrete data instances.
+payload nodes represent **abstract data concepts**, not concrete data instances.
 This separation provides several important benefits:

 ### Clear Semantic Distinction

-- **data node** (`/ns/monsters/`): "The concept of monster data"
+- **payload node** (`/ns/monsters/`): "The concept of monster data"
-- **Data compound** (`/ns/monsters/_data-flow/`): "The abstract dataset associated with the monster data concept"
+- **Data compound** (`/ns/monsters/_payload-flow/`): "The abstract dataset associated with the monster data concept"
 - **Data compound layers**: the current, next and historical versions of the dataset

 This allows you to reference the concept separately from the associated abstract or concrete dataset.

 ### Stable Identity

-The data node and data compound provide permanent, stable identifier for the concept and its data payload that persist even as the concrete data changes over time.
+The payload node and data compound provide permanent, stable identifier for the concept and its payload dataset that persist even as the concrete data changes over time.
 You can always refer to "monster data as a concept" using `/ns/monsters/` regardless of how many versions exist.

 ### Temporal Organization

-By separating the concept from concrete instances, data nodes can cleanly organize different temporal states:
+By separating the concept from concrete instances, payload nodes can cleanly organize different temporal states:
 - `_current/` - current data
 - `_next/` - draft changes
 - `_v1/`, `_v2/` - historical versions